How to Care for Lingerie

-Lingerie needs to be stored, washed and dried with extra care and attention to keep it in tip-top condition.
-Whether it's made of lace, silk or high quality cotton, you'll find your sexy lingerie lasts much longer if you take proper care of it.
+Lingerie needs to be stored, washed and dried with extra care and attention to keep it in tip-top shape.
+Whatever gorgeous fabric it’s made from - lace, silk or high-quality cotton - we know from experience that your sexy lingerie will last much longer if you take good care of it.

-Here at Lovehoney, we want to ensure that you get the best from your lingerie.
-That's why we've put together this handy guide to keeping your smalls sorted and your lingerie looking lovely!
+So, we've put together this handy guide to keeping your knickers unknotted and your lingerie looking lovely.

 To Machine Wash or Not?

-If you do decide to wash your lingerie in the washing machine, here are some tips for doing as little damage as possible:
+If you reckon you want to wash your lingerie in the washing machine, do as little damage as possible by following these tips.

-- Only wash your delicates with similarly lightweight fabrics - save the jeans for another load!
+Only wash your delicates with other lightweight fabrics - do leave your jeans for another load, sis.

-- For machine washable bras, fasten hooks and eyes to avoid tangling or snagging.
+For machine washable bras, remember to fasten the hooks and eyes to prevent them from tangling or snagging other smalls.

 How to Hand Wash Lingerie and Delicates

-- Start off by filling your sink with cold or warm (not hot!) water and add a little gentle detergent or lingerie cleanser.
-Baby shampoo makes an excellent alternative to specialized cleanser if you're on a budget.
+Fill your sink with cold or warm (not hot) water.
+Add a small amount of gentle detergent or lingerie cleanser.
+If you’ve got a baby or toddler in the house, baby shampoo makes an excellent alternative to a specialised cleanser, plus it’s cheaper.

-- Soak your lingerie for about 10 minutes before gently rubbing stained or dirty areas.
-Then, rinse in cool water until the water runs clear.
+Soak your sexy lingerie for about 10 minutes.
+That helps soften stains before you gently rub any stained or dirty areas.
+Then, use cool water to rinse until the water runs clear.

-- Lace should be treated slightly differently from most other fabrics.
-Before you hand wash lace you should take the time to pre-treat any stains.
-You can use a stain remover, but remember to check if it's suitable for use with lace.
+Lace lingerie should be treated slightly differently.
+Take the time to pre-treat any stains before you hand wash lace.
+Use a stain remover, but remember to check if it's suitable for use with lace.

-- Then, simply fill a sink with some warm water, add gentle soap and gently agitate the lace.
-Move the fabric around in the soapy water with your hand.
+Then add some warm water to a sink, add some gentle soap and gently agitate the lace.
+Sway the fabric around in the soapy water with your hands.

-- After you have washed the lace you can empty the sink and refill it with cool water to rinse the garment.
+Drain the sink after washing and refill with cool water to rinse the lace.

 How to Dry Lingerie